KC Carr and Kate Wolff

 Even though your child may be orally fluent in English, he or she may still not be academically prepared to compete in an all English classroom.
 Our ELL program carefully structures the development of both oral and academic language in a stress-free environment while considering the student's cultural background.

-ACSD's ELL Program
+ACSD's Multilingual Learner Program (ML)

-What is the ELL program?
-The ELL program of Addison Central School District serves culturally and linguistically diverse students whose native language is not English, who have another language spoken in their home, or who come from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency.
+What is the ML program?
+The ML program of Addison Central School District serves culturally and linguistically diverse students whose native language is not English, who have another language spoken in their home, or who come from an environment where a language other than English has had a significant impact on the individual's level of English language proficiency.
 The goal of the program is to provide students with the English and academic skillls they need to be successful, active participants in the local community.

 Why choose ELL services for your child?